Firebreather (film): Plot

 Late that evening, Troy's friends break into Jenna's locker and steal the money she was holding for the school's Homecoming.
-The next day, Duncan meets up with "Blitz" Barnes (voiced by Reed Diamond), a M.E.G.T.A.F. agent undercover as the gym teacher, and defends Kenny from Troy and his friends in a game of dodge ball.
-After a confrontation between Duncan and Troy, Blitz takes Duncan to Dr. Pytel (voiced by Nicole Sullivan) at the M.E.G.T.A.F. base upon the discovery of his ability to breathe fire.
-Later back at school, Blitz smooths things over with Principal Dave (voiced by Gary Anthony Williams) to keep Duncan out of trouble.
-While he and Troy are cleaning up their mess in the cafeteria, Isabel tells Duncan about a party that everybody will be going to and he agrees to go in hopes of impressing Jenna.
+The next day, Duncan meets "Blitz" Barnes, an agent of M.E.G.T.A.F. who is working undercover as a gym teacher and takes him to Dr. Pytel at the M.E.G.T.A.F. base after discovering his ability to breathe fire.
+Later, while Duncan and Troy are cleaning the cafeteria, Isabel tells Duncan about a party that everybody will be going to and he agrees to go in hopes of impressing Jenna.